Glitter Is The New Plastic Straw

 Maybe trolling glitter companies is just a projection of the environmental stress lump we’re all suffering from — or maybe not.
 Either way, feeling like you’re being forced to give up the fun things in your life for the environment is a relatively new thing.
 It’s hard and there’s a learning curve, but it’s also fertile ground for making sure every choice we make is thought out.
 Did all your glitter make it into the trash and not down the drain?
 Do you need that new product wrapped, shipped, and carried in various forms of plastic?
 Are you even going to use the new product you’re considering purchasing?
 And if so, is there an alternative that could be better for the planet?
 These are questions that we all must ask ourselves.

 She assures me that she’s not planning to sell them because she thinks she’s doing something wrong, but she believes that people deserve an option — as long as they are willing to sacrifice the full-on sparkle of her PET-laced formula.
 “We’re just not there yet,” she says.
-And until then, she hopes the trolls realize that what their asking for is more complicated than it seems.
+And until then, she hopes the trolls realise that what they are asking for is more complicated than it seems.

 Advertisement